cypress-io/cypress/guides/writing-cross-platform-javascript.md

 // 'C:\\Users' on Windows
 ```

-In general, you want to avoid writing file system code using `/` and `\`, and use Node.js APIs where possible - those are cross platform and guarenteed to work.
+In general, you want to avoid writing file system code using `/` and `\`, and use Node.js APIs where possible - those are cross platform and guaranteed to work.

 ## Use Node.js Scripts